pcamilo89/pcamilo89/README.md

 ## Hello, my name is Camilo Perez.

-Im a Junior Software Developer with one year experience based in Venezuela.
+I'm a Junior Software Developer with one year experience based in Venezuela.
 I have worked with languages like JavaScript, Typescript, Java and Python and frameworks like React, Angular and Node.js + Express in combination with SQL and NoSQL databases like PostgreSQL and MongoDB and Containers using Docker.

 ### Tech Stack:
 <p align="left">